 Make smart decisions.
-Girls should slide downhill feet first (like Olympians) to reduce the potential for head injuries from collisions.
+Slide downhill feet first (like Olympians) to reduce the potential for head injuries from collisions.
 Use of helmets for sledding is strongly recommended.

 Do not permit towing.
-Girl Scout members are not permitted to be towed on sleds, toboggans, or tubes behind a motor vehicle of any kind including snow mobiles.
-Never use a motorized vehicle to pull a sled or tube.
+Girl Scout members are not permitted to be towed on sleds, toboggans, or tubes behind a motor vehicle of any kind, including snowmobiles.

 Get a weather report.
 On the morning of the activity, check Weather.com or other reliable weather sources to determine if conditions are appropriate.
 If weather conditions prevent the activity, be prepared with a backup plan or alternative activity, or postpone the activity.
-Write, review, and practice evacuation and emergency plans for severe weather with girls.
+Write, review, and practice evacuation and emergency plans for severe weather with the group.

 Practice safe sledding, tobogganing, and snow tubing.
 Conditions should be monitored, and breaks taken to prevent hypothermia and frostbite.
-Girls and adults must agree on the portion of slope to be used for sledding and the portion to be used for walking uphill.
+Girl Scouts and adults must agree on the portion of slope to be used for sledding and the portion to be used for walking uphill.